FOdeks/terraform-beginner-bootcamp-2023/journal/week0.md

 `.terraform.lock.hcl`

-This contains the locked versioning for the providers or modulues that should be used with this project.
+This file is created after executing the `terraform init` command.
+It contains the locked versioning for the providers or modulues that should be used with this project.

 The Terraform Lock File **should be committed** to your Version Control System (VCS) e.g. Github